bilus/reforms/README.md

 + Validation errors in local state in om-reforms.
 How can I store validation errors in local state? to FAQ
 - Add table.
 Namespace.
 Example.
 Add to 'controls' example.
 Blog post.
   + table works for Om.
-  - table works for Reagent.
+  + table works for Reagent.
   - framework-agnostic interface for table (no :cursor etc.).
+  - option to change behaviour of nil -> select nothing.
   - pretty up controls example.
   - remove react.inc.js from index.html's for all examples.
   - Update Readme and reference.